-Since MOO’s launch in 2004, Richard’s name has appeared on a variety of “influential people” lists in recent years, among them The Daily Telegraph's '100 Most Influential People in Technology' list (2008), Digital Media's 'Top 10 most influential people' list in 2009, and Wired Magazine's 'Wired 100.'
+Since MOO’s launch in 2004, Richard’s name has appeared on a number of “influential people” lists, including The Daily Telegraph's '100 Most Influential People in Technology', Digital Media's 'Top 10 most influential people', and Wired Magazine's 'Wired 100.'
 But we’re sure that won’t be the last you hear of him.

 Richard admits to having made "every mistake in the book" during MOO's early years.
 He seems to have got the hang of it now, though.